SowinskiBraeden/1800_202510_BBY32/README.md

 # Housing

-A centralized app to find rentable housing at an affordable cost with considerations such as transit to your work or school.
+A centralized application to find rentable housing at an affordable cost with considerations such as transit to your work or school.

 ## Contributors